AllianceAuth-Apps/aa-freight/README.md

 `'my_corporation'`| courier contracts assigned to configured corporation by a corp member `'corp_in_alliance'`| courier contracts assigned to configured corporation by an alliance member `'corp_public'`| any courier contract assigned to the configured corporation

+### Switching operation modes

+You can switch to a different operation mode with the following process.
+Please note that this will delete your current contract statistics:

+- Delete the current contract handler.
+This can be done on the admin site with the delete action.
+- Change the operation mode in your local settings
+- Restart your AA instance
+- Create a new contract handler with the "Setup My Corporation/Alliance" button

 ## Permissions